yktoo/yktoo.com/content/blog/posts/0313/index.en.md

 It might be, of course, the take one hundred and eighty, but hey—the final result is what counts.

 On a side note, I have to say that looping techniques become popular in live shows.
-Petrucci used it in *A Life Left Behind* during the {{< intref "0272" "The Astonishing" >}} tour.
+Petrucci used it in *A Life Left Behind* during the {{< a "0272" "The Astonishing" >}} tour.
 Also Daniel Cavanagh (*Anathema*) used it in *Thin Air*, as I noticed while watching their latest video, *A Sort of Homecoming*.